 TG13 Editor: add the following text after P42L5:

+The MAC shall buffer the MSDUs from each received MPDU before handing them to the higher layer if any of the MSDUs from an MPDU with a lower sequence number are missing.
+The MAC shall pass MSDUs to higher layer in order of their corresponding MPDU as indicated through the sequence number.

 TG13 Editor: change the text in P42L7-L8 to:

-The receiver of a protected MPDU (acknowledging device) shall acknowledge the successful reception of the protected MPDU by means of a single acknowledgement.
+The receiver of a protected MPDU (acknowledging device) may acknowledge the successful reception of the protected MPDU by means of a single acknowledgement.

 TG13 Editor: change the text in P42L20-L29 to:

-The source address in the frame containing the Block Acknowledgment element identifies the acknowledging device.
+The source address field of the frame containing the Block Acknowledgment element identifies the acknowledging device.

-The receiver of multiple protected MPDUs from the same transmitting device may transmit a block acknowledgement via the Block ACK Element to that transmitting device instead of multiple single acknowledgments.
 The transmitter of a block acknowledgement shall ensure that the block acknowledgment arrives at the transmitter at most macRetransmitTimeout after the time of transmission of the first transmitted acknowledged MPDU.

+TG13 Editor: change the text in P43L2-L10 to:

-The transmitter of a protected MPDU shall denote outstanding, i.e. unacknowledged MPDUs, as acknowledged after receiving a Block ACK element containing the sequence number of these MPDUs as acknowledged in the bitmap.
+The transmitter of a protected MPDU shall denote outstanding, i.e. unacknowledged MPDUs, as acknowledged after receiving an ACK element or Block ACK element indicating the sequence numbers of these outstanding MPDUs.

-TG13 Editor: change the text in P43L2-L10 to:A device shall not attempt more than macMaxFrameRetries of the same MPDU.
-After the last retransmission attempt failed, the device shall consider the transmission of all MSDUs in the MPDU as failed and indicate the result to the higher layers through the MCPS-SAP with the corresponding reason.
+A device shall not attempt more than macMaxFrameRetries retransmissions of the same MPDU.
+After the last retransmission attempt failed, the device shall consider the transmission of all MSDUs in the MPDU as failed.

-A device shall consider all MSDUs of a previously transmitted MSDU or A-MSDU as successfully received if it receives an acknowledgment for the sequence number of the corresponding MPDU.
+A device shall consider all MSDUs of a previously transmitted MSDU or A-MSDU as successfully received if it receives an acknowledgment for the sequence number of the corresponding MPDU or all MPDUs containing fragments of the MSDU.

 TG13 Editor: change the text in P45L2-L18 to:

 Coordinators supporting the capMultiOfeEstimation capability shall be able to transmit multi-OFE pilots.
-All devices supporting the capMultiOfeEstimation capability shall be able to receive multi-OFE pilots and subsequently estimate the channels between each transmitter of multi-OFE pilots.
+All devices supporting the capMultiOfeEstimation capability shall be able to receive multi-OFE pilots and subsequently estimate the channels between each transmitter of multi-OFE pilots via the PHY as detailed in 9.1.2.

 If a coordinator makes use of multiple OFEs, it may embed different divisions of the multi-OFE pilot symbol in the PPDU for every OFE.
 Division numbering is defined in the respective PHY clauses per PHY.
-The transmission of multi-OFE pilots of a single PPDU transmitted over multiple OFEs shall happen synchronously at each OFE.
+The transmission of multi-OFE pilots of a single PPDU transmitted over multiple OFEs shall happen simultaneously at each OFE.

-A device receiving a PPDU containing multi-OFE pilots shall be able to estimate the individual CSI between the transmitter of each pilot division and itself.
+A device receiving a PPDU containing multi-OFE pilots shall be able to estimate the individual CSI between the transmitting OFE of each pilot division and its receiver.
 The gathered CSI comprises time domain taps, which are described by the respective signal power and delays relative to the very first received tap.

 Upon reception of a PPDU containing multi-OFE pilot symbols, a device shall estimate the individual channels.
 The device shall then transmit a Multi-OFE Feedback element, containing the measured CSI for each identified transmitting OFE of orthogonal pilots, to the coordinator of the OWPAN.
+The Multi-OFE Feedback element shall be transmitted at the next opportunity.
+A device shall discard old multi-OFE channel feedback after newer multi-OFE pilots were received from the coordinator.

-For each OFE, the device shall embed an OFE Feedback Descriptor element into the Multi-OFE Feedback element.
+For each pilot division, the device shall embed an OFE Feedback Descriptor element into the Multi-OFE Feedback element.
 Each OFE Feedback Descriptor shall in turn contain one or more Tap Descriptor elements.
 Each Tap Descriptor element shall correspond to a single identified receive tap in the time domain.
 For each tap, the signal strength and delay shall be calculated and quantized as described in 6.6.8.

 TG13 Editor: change figure 30 as follows: